Band Pricing

 As far as I’m aware, there’s no official name for this type of pricing strategy, so I personally refer to it as band pricing (or price point pricing).

-Band pricing is a strategy that Rightmove themselves recommend!
+Band pricing is a strategy that Rightmove themselves advocate.

-Rightmove recommends setting the price at one of their minimum or maximum price points.
+Rightmove recommends setting the (asking) price at one of their minimum or maximum price points.
 According to them, property listings that are priced in this way get 11% more views than those that aren’t.
-Zoopla also recommends this same approach to pricing.
+Zoopla also advocates this same approach to pricing.

 Good question!

 Rightmove and Zoopla, being the UK’s top two market leading property portals, boasts the most extensive property data, not to mention the most buyer traffic by far, in the UK.
-Most if not all homeowners/sellers and property agents choose to market their properties on either or both of these portals, as they’re the most relied upon resource for buyers who are looking for their next home.
+Most, if not all, homeowners/sellers and property agents choose to market their properties on either or both of these portals, as they are the most relied upon resource for buyers who are looking for their next home.

-In all likelihood, we would be choosing to market our home on Rightmove or Zoopla or both, in which case, it would certainly be prudent and make the most sense to follow their recommendation on how to make the best use of their platforms when it comes to pricing our home.
+In all likelihood, we would be choosing to market our home on Rightmove or Zoopla or both, in which case, it would certainly be prudent and make the most sense to follow their recommendation on how to make the best use of their platforms when it comes to pricing our home, rather than going against it or ignoring it altogether!

 What are the ‘minimum or maximum price points’ that Rightmove is referring to?